amweitz/QBR_Weather_Analyzer/README.md

 **Note:** This project uses NFL weekly QBR statistics from **2013 through 2023**, including only games where the QBR rating was finalized.

-This project visualizes the relationship between NFL quarterback performance (measured by QBR) and outdoor game temperatures.
+This project visualizes the relationship between NFL quarterback performance (measured by QBR) and game temperatures.
 It uses data from two main sources: weekly QBR statistics and weather conditions during NFL games.

 ## 📊 Features